Top of the page

 The earlier the disease is confirmed, the sooner you can get treatment, feel better, and improve the quality of your life.
-This can also reduce your risk of other health problems, such as alcohol and drug abuse.
+This can also reduce your risk of other health problems, such as substance use disorder.

 Bipolar disorder is treated with a combination of medicines and counselling.
 It's important to take your medicines exactly as prescribed, even when you feel well.
 Your doctor may have you try different combinations of medicines to find what's right for you.

 Your family doctor or general practitioner can prescribe medicines to treat bipolar disorder.
 But you will probably be referred to a psychiatrist, who is trained specifically to treat mental disorders.